-- 4. The Supervisor will immediately notify the President of the Board of Directors (or acting designate) of the concern and whether it has been determined to be a Serious Occurrence. - 5.
-The Supervisor will log onto the Ministry of Education Child Care Licensing System ("CCLS") to report/complete the Serious Occurrence documentation within 24 hours, ensuring the information entered keeps the personal information and privacy of the child/staff confidential using initials and date of birth only and no room identifiers (i.e. toddler room). - 6.
-The Supervisor, following a submission on the CCLS of the Serious Occurrence Initial Notification Report to the Ministry, will communicate information to parents about the Serious Occurrence by printing the Serious Occurrence Notification Form from CCLS and any action taken and posting it near Nottinghill's license for all to see for at least ten (10) business days. - 7.
-The Supervisor will complete all required sections/fields in the CCLS. - 8.
-The Supervisor will respond to the Ministry of Education Program Advisor's questions or comments by logging on to CCLS, and respond by opening the current Serious Occurrence form and noting information as required. - 9.
-The President of the Board of Directors will review the Serious Occurrence with the Supervisor and determine what actions (if any) need to be taken to ensure that the incident does not re-occur. - 10.
-The Supervisor will ensure that the staff member involved uses the checklist to check for completeness of actions. - 11.
-An annual analysis of all serious occurrences that occurred in the previous year will be completed and the Supervisor will keep records of the actions taken in response to the analysis.
+- 2) The Supervisor will immediately notify the President of the Board of Directors (or acting designate) of the concern and whether it has been determined to be a Serious Occurrence. - 3) The Supervisor will log onto the Ministry of Education Child Care Licensing System ("CCLS") to report/complete the Serious Occurrence documentation within 24 hours, ensuring the information entered keeps the personal information and privacy of the child/staff confidential using initials and date of birth only and no room identifiers (i.e. toddler room). - 4) The Supervisor, following a submission on the CCLS of the Serious Occurrence Initial Notification Report to the Ministry, will communicate information to parents about the Serious Occurrence by printing the Serious Occurrence Notification Form from CCLS and posting it near Nottinghill's license for all to see. - 5) The Supervisor will complete all required sections/fields in the CCLS. - 6) The Supervisor will respond to the Ministry of Education Program Advisor's questions or comments by logging on to CCLS, and respond by opening the current Serious Occurrence form and noting information as required. - 7) The President of the Board of Directors will review the Serious Occurrence with the Supervisor and determine what actions (if any) need to be taken to ensure that the incident does not re-occur. - 8) The Supervisor will ensure that the staff member involved uses the checklist to check for completeness of actions.

-Follow-Up:
+Follow-Up

+Supervisor:
-- 1. Supervisor: - Logs on to CCLS. - Follows up with an "Inquiry Report" ("IR") within 7 days by opening the current Serious Occurrence form. - Continues to submit an IR every seven (7) days until the issue is resolved.

-- Once issue is resolved, add final comments in notes section (e.g. child has returned to program after injury). - Updates the Serious Occurrence in the CCLS if additional actions or investigations take place. - Keeps the Serious Occurrence posted for a minimum of 10 business days. - Keeps the Serious Occurrence posted an additional 10 days after new information is added. - CCLS is a permanent log/record.
+- Logs on to CCLS. - Follows up with an "Inquiry Report" ("IR") within 7 days by opening the current Serious Occurrence form. - Continues to submit an IR every seven (7) days until the issue is resolved. - Once the issue is resolved, add final comments in the notes section (e.g. child has returned to the program after injury). - Updates the Serious Occurrence in the CCLS if additional actions or investigations take place. - Keeps the Serious Occurrence posted for a minimum of 10 business days. - Keeps the Serious Occurrence posted an additional 10 days after new information is added.

+CCLS is a permanent log/record.